After This

-After This is a 2006 novel by award-winning American author Alice McDermott.
+After This is a 2006 novel by American author Alice McDermott.
 The novel follows a working-class American family who reside on Long Island, New York and their four children, who are enduring their own experiences during the times of the sexual revolution.
 It is set during the mid-20th century, a time after the end of World War II, through to the presidency of Richard Nixon.

 The book received many positive reviews from critics, often commenting on the writing styles of McDermott.
 The Pittsburgh Post-Gazette commented that the storyline is "sophisticated in design, spare like an elegant entrée at a fine restaurant."
 The book was highlighted among the 100 Notable Books of the Year of The New York Times.

 About the author

 Alice McDermott was born in Brooklyn, New York on June 27, 1953.
 In 1975, McDermott received her B.A. from the State University of New York and her M.A from the University of New Hampshire in 1978.
 She began writing at an early stage in her life, although her first novel, A Bigamists' Daughter, was not published until 1982.
 In 1987, McDermott was a recipient of the Whiting Writers Award for her novels, several of which had been finalists for the Pulitzer Prize or winners of the National Book Award.